Understanding the Silent Majority in Our Online Communities

 “Why do lurkers lurk and what do they do?”1 The 90–9–1 rule of thumb has been applied to many digital and online communities.
 90% tend to be less vocal but still engaged, 9% tend to be more vocal by commenting and/or sharing, and the remaining 1% tend to be the most vocal by creating new content2.
 The lurkers are the 90%.
 While the exact ratio is highly debated and perhaps outdated, the idea that lurkers or what we refer to as the “silent majority” make up a large portion of online communities still holds true.

 Katz calls the silent majority “one of the Net’s biggest disenfranchised groups, unseen or heard.”
 He believes by ignoring the silent majority our perceptions of them are skewed and it allows our agendas to be determined by a community’s smallest group3.
-The silent majority are not necessarily less engaged, their engagement habits are just are different.
+The silent majority are not necessarily less engaged, their engagement habits in online communities are just are different.
 Given the nature of the health communities we develop, comfort levels over sharing personal health experiences may differ, so it comes as no surprise the majority of our members tend to publicly comment less often.

 It’s easy for us to see and analyze vocal members.
 But, just as Katz proposes, we maintain that it’s our responsibility to reach and engage as many segments of our community as we can.
 For us to see the entire picture, it’s just as important to see, analyze, and understand the silent majority.